hlts2/crssh/README.md

 # crssh

-SSH password cracker for penetration tests on using brute force or dictionary attacks.
+SSH password cracker for penetration tests using brute force or dictionary attacks.

 ## Install